 Please continue to monitor Nova Scotia Public Health's COVID-19 website.
 Remember to regularly monitor yourself for symptoms of COVID-19 and get tested even if you are asymptomatic.

-Beginning July 5 at 11:59PM, fully vaccinated travellers will not have to complete the federal quarantine.
-If you arrive after July 5 and are not fully vaccinated with a Canadian-approved vaccine, you will continue to follow the existing Government protocols.
+If you are not fully vaccinated with a Canadian-approved vaccine, you will continue to follow the existing Government protocols.
 Please visit the Government of Canada's website for fully vaccinated travellers for more information.

-Beginning August 9, 2021, air travellers that are not completely vaccinated and arriving in Canada after 12:01 am, will not be required to book a 3-day federal quarantine hotel at the point of entry.
-You will be able to complete your full 14-day quarantine in Nova Scotia.
+Air travellers that are not completely vaccinated will be able to complete their full quarantine in Nova Scotia.
 International flights will be able to arrive directly to Halifax, so check your flights to see if you can book a direct flight to Halifax.

 If you are fully vaccinated, the government will be implementing a surveillance program in the airports that allows for a randomized testing regime for fully vaccinated travellers.